 bundle install

-Introduction to FFmpeg and streamio FFmpeg gem
+Introduction to FFmpeg and the streamio FFmpeg gem

 Converting videos to HLS format in Ruby